High tea party

 • Location

-• Date and time
+• Date and Time

 • Invitations

-• Table menu
+• Table Menu

-• Party attire – What To Wear
+• What to Wear

 Theme